Mar Thoma Syrian Church Diocese of North America & Europe

 The Diocese of North America & Europe is a diocese of the Malankara Mar Thoma Syrian Church that includes all the parishes in the North American and European continents.
-Its headquarters is at Sinai Mar Thoma Centre, Merrick, New York.The present Diocesan bishop is Issac Mar Philoxenos Episcopa.
-As of 2020 there are 71 parishes and 7 congregations under this diocese.
+Its headquarters is at Sinai Mar Thoma Centre, Merrick, New York.
+In 2026, the Diocesan bishop is Rt.
+Rev. Dr. Abraham Mar Paulos Episcopa, who is in charge of 13 congregations and over 68 parishes in the USA and Canada.

 Mar Thoma Church

 The Mar Thoma Church defines itself as "apostolic in origin, catholic in nature, biblical in faith, evangelical in principle, ecumenical in outlook, oriental in worship, democratic in function, episcopal in character, and is a theologically Reformed church.

 Beginning of parishes in England

+Members of the Mar Thoma Church began to leave Kerala during the Indian partition in the late 1940s, with some arriving in the UK in the 1950s.

 During this period the community was supported by the following clergy - Rev. V V Alexander; Rt Rev. Joseph Mar Thoma; Very Rev. P M George; Rt Rev. Easow Mar Timotheus and Rev. Dr Philip Varghese.
 Rev. Dr Abrham Philip, the first vicar was appointed in 1982.
-1.